It's the End of the World as We Know It (And I Feel Fine): Lyrics

-The track is known for its quick-flying, seemingly stream of consciousness rant with many diverse references, such as a quartet of individuals with the initials "L.B.": Leonard Bernstein, Leonid Brezhnev, Lenny Bruce, and Lester Bangs.
+The track is known for its quick-flying, seemingly stream of consciousness rant with many diverse references, such as a quartet of individuals with the initials "L.B.", namely Leonard Bernstein, Leonid Brezhnev, Lenny Bruce, and Lester Bangs.
 In a 1990s interview with Musician magazine, R.E.M.'s lead singer Michael Stipe claimed that the "L.B." references came from a dream he had in which he found himself at a party surrounded by famous people who all shared those initials.
 "The words come from everywhere," Stipe explained to Q in 1992.
 "I'm extremely aware of everything around me, whether I am in a sleeping state, awake, dream-state or just in day to day life, so that ended up in the song along with a lot of stuff I'd seen when I was flipping TV channels.
 It's a collection of streams of consciousness."

 The song originated from a previously unreleased song called "PSA" ("Public Service Announcement"); the two are very similar in melody and tempo.
-"PSA" was itself later reworked and released as a single in 2003, under the title "Bad Day".
+"PSA" was later reworked and released as a single in 2003, under the title "Bad Day".
 In an interview with Guitar World magazine published in November 1996, R.E.M. guitarist Peter Buck agreed that "End of the World" was in the tradition of Bob Dylan's "Subterranean Homesick Blues".

-The song was included on the 2001 Clear Channel memorandum of songs thought to be "lyrically questionable" after the September 11 terrorist attacks.
+The song was included on the 2001 Clear Channel memorandum of songs thought to be "lyrically questionable" after the September 11 attacks.